enterprisemodules/ora_profile/documentation/database.md

 - `db_users`         (Define all required Oracle users)
 - `db_startup`       (Make sure the database restarts after a reboot)

-All these stages have a default implementation.
+All these steps have a default implementation.
 This implementation is suitable to get started with.
 These classed all have parameters you can customize through hiera values.
 The defaults are specified in the module's `data/default.yaml` file.

 ## before classes